ahmetsenturk/masters-thesis/content/implementation.typ

 #pagebreak()

 = Implementation <implementation>
-In this chapter, we will describe the implementation of the proposed system objective by objective, referring to @objectives.
+In this chapter, we will describe the implementation of the proposed system, objective by objective, referring to @objectives.
 For each objective, we will explain the implementation details, the relation with the previous chapters, our decision and why, and the implementation results.

 == Profiling University Students on LMSs